rkt/rkt/Documentation/hacking.md

 ## Building rkt

-rkt should be able to be built on any modern Linux system.
+You should be able build rkt on any modern Linux system.
 For the most part the codebase is self-contained (e.g. all dependencies are vendored), but assembly of the stage1 requires some other tools to be installed on the system.
 Please see [the list of the build-time dependencies](dependencies.md#build-time-dependencies).
 Once the dependenciess have been satisfied you can build rkt by running the following commands: